One A.M. (1916 film): Plot

-The film opens with a scene of a wealthy young man (Chaplin) arriving at his house in a taxi in the morning after a night of heavy drinking.
+The film opens with a scene of a wealthy young man arriving at his house in a taxi in the morning after a night of heavy drinking.
 He tries in vain to grasp the handle on the outside.
 He thinks, "They really need to place the handles near the door."

 When he finally does find it after some searching, he gets out, with his hand on the open taxi window.
 However, in his drunkenness, he thinks his hand is stuck, and tries to pull it out.
 "I never did like taxis," he remarks.

 He then takes out his handkerchief, blows his nose on it, and wipes the mucus onto the taxi door, in an attempt to free his hand.
 However, his handkerchief falls, and Charlie, in his drunkenness, never thinks of the fact that he has to just withdraw his hand and walk from the side to retrieve his handkerchief, almost wrecks the taxi and very nearly kills himself in trying to retrieve his handkerchief the hard way.

-All this while, the taxi driver (Albert Austin) never reacts.
+All this while, the taxi driver never reacts.
 Thanks to a big miracle (well, according to the drunk, anyway!), Charlie withdraws his hand, and headbutts the taxi door so hard he knocks himself back inside.
 Fortunately, though, he'd grabbed his hanky by then.
 This is what has been questioned by critics—how a drunk man can have better reflexes than the average sober man.

 He looks at the money he has to pay to the taxi driver.
 However, the numbers are moving fast—too fast for Charlie.
 He stares at it for some seconds, then looks back at the scenery, and then stares back at it again, when the numbers are still moving.
 He thinks the numbers have gone nuts and just puts on his top hat.
 He then lights up his cigar and, accidentally, burns the taxi driver's hand with the lit end.
 He hastily pays and decides to leave.

 However, he does not observe the fact that his jacket is trapped in the closed door.
 His hat falls off as he's jerked back towards the taxi.
 He almost punctures a wheel in his attempt to free the jacket, and the door, unexpectedly, opens with a jolt.
 Of course, he's knocked back out.

 He walks up to his front door.
-When he reaches, however, another problem faces him.
+When he reaches it, however, another problem faces him.
 He thinks that he has forgotten the key and has to enter through the window.
 He knocks it out and climbs in.
 In the process, he steps into a fishbowl placed underneath it, and then slips on a mat.
 He finds his key was in his coat pocket all along, and decides to enter the "proper" way, that is, via the door.